ffrouin/myDiabby/README.md

   - the basal counselor : for basal scheme changes
   - the bolus counselor : to adjust basal and/or bolus ratio of meals

+## DISCLAIMER AND WARNINGS

+This tool has been developped by parents of a Diabete Type 1 child in order to have a better understanding of the insulin treatment changes driven by his diabetic pediatrician.

+All information, thought, and code described here is intended for informational and educational purposes only.
+Do not use the information or code to make medical decisions.
+Share the information with your doctor if you think there is interresting data here to try take advantage of.

 ## Requirements

 ### libraries